Is the new Xbox Series X a competitor of gaming PCUpdated: December 28, 2020 14:47

-After waiting for a long time, Finally, Microsoft has decided to go out of its way and downplay the “box” part of “Xbox.”
+After waiting for a long time, Finally, Microsoft has decided to go out of its way and downplay the box part of Xbox.
 Whether it's committing to bring all of its first-party titles to PC, releasing some of them to platforms like Nintendo Switch and the Steam, launching its Game Pass service for Windows, or pushing its xCloud streaming service, the message has been cleared that you don't have to buy an Xbox to play Xbox games.

-“For the Microsoft, business isn't how many consoles he sell,” Xbox chief Phil has talked Spencer The techOwish earlier this year.
+For Microsoft, business isn't how many consoles he sell, Xbox chief Phil has talked to Spencer the techOwish earlier this year.

 But obviously, Microsoft still decided to make Xboxes.
 The question, is this: why would anyone want to buy one?
 What is the merit of dedicated Xbox hardware when Microsoft wants the Xbox platform to be everywhere?

 On 13th December the company has a surprise reveal of the New Xbox Series X, Microsoft effectively answered that question.
 It is a console that looks, unlike anything that has ever been released yet by Microsoft.
 Except, a gaming PC.
 And that's very promising.

 Gadgets get described as monolithic all the time, but I can't think about a better application of the word than the Series X. It's a vertical tower, virtually featureless black slab.
 While it shares the design and the language with the Xbox One X, that only serves to highlight the difference between the two.
 The Xbox One X was designed to be as small as possible, but the Series X screams power as compare to other series.